zquestz/docker-bitcoin/README.md

 $ docker run -d --rm --name bitcoind -v bitcoin-data:/data --network bitcoin amacneil/bitcoin
 $ docker run --rm --network bitcoin amacneil/bitcoin bitcoin-cli -rpcconnect=bitcoind getinfo
 ```

+### Complete Example

+For a complete example of running a bitcoin node using Docker Compose, see the [Docker Compose example](/example#readme).

+### License

+Configuration files and code in this repository are distributed under the [MIT license](/LICENSE).

+### Contributing

+All files are generated from templates in the root of this repository.
+Please do not edit any of the generated Dockerfiles directly.

+* To add a new Bitcoin version, update [versions.yml](/versions.yml), then run `make update`.
+* To make a change to the Dockerfile which affects all current and historical Bitcoin versions, edit [Dockerfile.erb](/Dockerfile.erb) then run `make update`.

+If you would like to build and test containers for all versions (similar to what happens in CI), run `make`.
+If you would like to build and test all containers for a specific Bitcoin fork, run `BRANCH=core make`.